slyubomirsky/tvm-rfcs/rfcs/assets/0106/spec.md

 22. For `PrimStructInfo`, if the `value` field is defined, the TIR `dtype` for the `PrimExpr` must match the `PrimStructInfo`'s `dtype` field (i.e., the datatypes must be consistent).
 23. For any `Call` node where the callee (`op` field) is an `Op` node, if the `Op` has a custom normalization rule, the call must conform to that rule.
 In particular, applying to the normalization rule to the `Call` should not require any further changes.
 24. «All `VDevice`s reference in `StructInfo` annotations _must_ appear in the `IRModule`'s `global_info` map.
 (Corollary: If no `VDevice` is given in `global_info`, then _all_ `vdevice` fields in `TensorStructInfo` annotations must remain undefined.)»
+25. Any `FuncStructInfo` annotation in a function signature (either a parameter annotation or a return type) must have a _defined_ `purity` field.
+That is, higher-order functions must define what purity they expect from closures that they take or closures they return.
+This rule exists in order to ensure that it will be possible to infer a definite purity at compile time for any function called in a dataflow block.

 Additionally, the criteria for normal form listed in [the previous section](#normal-form) must apply to any program that has been normalized.